An interview is your chance to impress and show your potential. These top tips will help you make the best of your interview.

 Don't worry if you panic when the interview starts.
 Your interviewers know to expect this and they will try to put you at ease.

-- Make sure your personal hygiene is good: clean teeth, body, clothes, and deodorant if you need it.
+- Make sure you are well presented with clean teeth, tidy hair, and deodorant if you need it

-- Say why you want to work for the company, and what skills you bring.
+- Say why you want to work for the organisation, and what skills you bring

-- At the end, thank the interviewer and offer your hand to shake.
+- At the end, thank the interviewer and ask about when you will hear about the job

 Instant Expert: For lots of great tips on interviews and other skills like building a CV, log on to Barclays Life Skills.